CW Ticket Sentiment Analyzer

 - standardizes sentiment interpretation across workflows

-Without this function, agents would need to individually retrieve and analyze ticket notes, increasing runtime and cost.
+Without this function, agents would need to individually retrieve and analyze ticket notes, increasing runtime and cost for every workflow that needs sentiment data.

-Section titled “Invocation and execution”This function is called by another agent using a Call Agent node.
+Section titled “Invocation and Execution”This function is called by another agent using a Call Agent node in Synthreo Builder.

 Inputs